nanosatlab/pocat-lektron-sw/README.md

 <a name="requirements"></a>
 The required software to collaborate developing this project is:

 - **STM32CubeIDE**: This is the IDE used to develop the software development and debugging.
-It is available for different platforms (Linux and Windows in [here](https://www.st.com/en/development-tools/stm32cubeide.html))
+It is available for different platforms (Linux and Windows in [here](https://www.st.com/en/development-tools/stm32cubeide.html)).
+The versions to use is 1.13.2.

 - **gcc-9-2020-q2-update**: The GNU Arm Embedded Toolchain for C and C++ tools and assembly programs.
 (Available [here](https://developer.arm.com/downloads/-/gnu-rm/9-2020-q2-update))